michaelmacinnis/escape/README.md

 ## Running

 	# From the root directory of a package that uses escape() in .ego files.

-    escape FILE.ego > FILE.go
+    escape-go

-## Translation
+### Translation

-Escape looks for lines that look like:
+Escape looks for lines that look like,

+	abort := escape(&err)

+or,

-	check := escape(&err)
+	check := f(escape(&err))

-and expands these in-place so that the function returned by escape can be used to trigger an early return from the enclosing function.
+and expands these in-place so that the function returned by escape can be used to trigger an early return from the function that called escape.

-Only short variable declarations are currently expanded.
+Only short variable declarations and escape() used as an argument are currently expanded.

-## Compilation

-The escape analysis output of the go compiler can be used to catch potential misuses of escape:

-    go build -gcflags -m 2>&1 |
-    grep 'func literal escapes to heap' |
-    grep -Ff <(find . -name '*.go' |
-        xargs -n1 grep -EHn '\W+escapePanicFlag := false$' |
-        awk -F: '{ print $1":"$2+1 }') |
-    sed -e 's/func literal escapes to heap/possible misuse of escape/g'

-The line numbers reported refer to the generated code.
+### Restrictions

+The function returned by escape can only be called by a function with a call chain rooted at the function that called escape.
+When other uses are detected they are reported as errors.